CTSRD-CHERI/morello-early-performance-results/src/performance-analysis-spec/specific-hardware-and-software.md

 new PCC bounds as described in [Morello microarchitectural limitations](../performance-methodology/morello-microarchitectural-limitations.md).
-This workaround should especially recover non-essential overhead associated with jump tables and calls into short functions.
+This workaround should especially recover non-essential overhead associated with calls into short functions.

 ## Benchmark ABI (w/ data-dependency fix) (w/o larger store queue)